 An Unplanned Encounter: Two Lives Forever Changed

-The pseudonym used was essentially the name given to me on birth.
+The author pseudonym I use is the name given to me at birth.

 CLICK HERE to download the free bookmark!